 #5 Types of files

-In a fast paced work or study environment, keeping on top of all the files you hand out or receive is very important.
-Decide on a main repository for the particular type of file.
+In a fast-paced work or study environment, keeping on top of all the files you hand out or receive is very important.
+Decide on the main repository for the particular type of file.
 Files can be organized as active, working, reference or archive files.
 Then, set up folders and sub-folders for both your paper and electronic files.
 Folders should be named consistently according to a client, project, or task.

 #6 The Urgent-Important Matrix